Virginia Tech® home

 Prompt:

-Drawing on the history we studied in our first semester together, select an episode - whether it occurred millennia or months ago - that particularly enthralled you with awe and wonder.
-Reflect on the nature of human leadership that manifested in this chosen context.
-And using the skills and sensibilities that emanate from the humanities as a guidepost, analyze and assess the leadership that surfaced in this historic moment and make an inspired argument for what an even higher kind of human stewardship might have looked like.
+Drawing on the texts and tales we studied and shared discussion around in our first semester together, select an artifact, episode or story - or several - from one or both of our modules that particularly enthralled you with awe and wonder.
+Reflect on the nature of human leadership that was revealed and/or illuminated in your selected context(s).
+And using the skills and sensibilities that emanate from the humanities as a guidepost - namely, introspection and imagination, storytelling and story listening, critical thinking and connecting the dots - express and develop a written work regarding the qualities of leadership, and/or the questions about leadership, that surfaced in your selected story/stories.
+Then, make an inspired argument for what a higher kind of human stewardship ought to entail with an eye on what from the distant past echoes in your - and our - world today.

 Second Semester

-During this two-day, two-night retreat set this first year in an inspired American city known for its commitment to the arts, fellows from around the world will have a chance to grow their relationships with one another, tour with expert faculty and leave inspired by the role the humanities play in cultivating place-based leadership.
+During this two-day, two-night retreat set in an inspired city known for its commitment to the arts, fellows from around the world will have a chance to grow their relationships with one another, meet with local leaders and leave inspired by the role the humanities play in cultivating place-based leadership.

 Prompt:

-Drawing on what we’ve learned - and practiced - together during this second semester together relating to the skills of storytelling and the superpower of being a “full-stack” humanist, produce a significant creative work that makes you proud.
-Whether poetry or prose, a play or portrait, be sure to work with faculty to lean into the very best of what the humanities do to us: that is, they compel us, and help us confront, all kinds of human others with awe and wonder.
-In so doing, they produce in us a higher power of sensitivity, storytelling and stewardship.
-Work independently or with your classmates as you see fit.
+Drawing on what we’ve encountered and absorbed together during this second semester together - in readings, lectures and seminars - relating to the skills of inventive storytelling and the sensibilities of “full-stack” humans, produce a creative work that makes you proud.
+Whether poetry or prose, a play or portrait, be sure to lean into the very best of what the humanities do to us: that is, they compel us, and help us confront, all kinds of human others with awe and wonder.
+In so doing, they then produce in us a higher power of sensitivity, storytelling and stewardship.
+It may also help you to think about limitations as you create - limitations with respect to form and with respect to the humanities themselves - and how those same limitations might be subverted, and transcended.
+While writing, do your best to reflect on how your work - and the tales and themes within - might be applicable to the technology trends and most vexing questions of today.

 Fellow Convocation and Celebration